Ornamental Trees In The Garden – spherical, conical, columnar

-The ornamental garden without a tree?
+The ornamental garden landscape without a tree?
 I can’t imagine it.
 Whether as house tree or spherical, columnar – perhaps also cone-shaped ornamental wood they give the garden structure.
+How to combine ornamental trees in your garden landscape.

 There is probably no point in interpreting this: the ornamental garden includes vigorous ornamental shrubs, which are cultivated into column, cone or spherical trees.
 These should primarily have a decorative effect.
 When designing, however, the expected height and crown circumference must be taken into account, which should be in proportion to the garden size.
 Personal taste also plays an important role in the choice of trees.
 These can be scent effects, visual stimuli from leaves and flowers, as well as fruit formation.
 Which ornamental trees are suitable as trees?
 Look for yourself and decide according to your personal taste and suit your garden.